Livin La Pura Vida

 "Livin La Pura Vida" is the seventh episode of the thirty-first season of the American animated television series The Simpsons, and the 669th episode overall.
 It aired in the United States on Fox on November 17, 2019.
 The writer was Brian Kelley, and the director was Timothy Bailey.

+In this episode, the Simpson family is invited on the Van Houten's group trip to Costa Rica.
+Fortune Feimster guest starred as Evelyn.
+The episode received positive reviews.

 Plot

-While Marge picks up Bart from a sleepover at the Van Houten house, Luann invites the Simpson family to their annual trip to Costa Rica.
-Marge hurries home to propose the trip and the family quickly accepts.
-Lisa overhears Homer and Marge as they discuss how expensive the trip will get and quickly becomes worried at the cost herself.
+When Marge picks up Bart at the Van Houten house, Luann invites the Simpson family to their annual trip to Costa Rica, and the family accepts.
+Lisa overhears Homer and Marge discuss how expensive the trip will get and becomes worried about the cost.

-At the airport, the Simpsons meet with the Van Houten family, the Hibbert family, Superintendent Chalmers and his daughter Shauna, and Patty and her new girlfriend Evelyn, to go on the vacation.
-Though Homer tries to be nice to Evelyn for Patty's sake, Evelyn openly disparages him after what she heard about him from Patty.
-After arriving in Costa Rica, Lisa gets more worried by the expenses of the journey.
-Meanwhile, Kirk keeps track of all expenses upfront and will split the checks at the end.
+At the airport, the Simpsons meet with the Van Houtens, the Hibberts, Superintendent Chalmers and Shauna, and Patty and her new girlfriend Evelyn.
+Though Homer tries to be nice to Evelyn, she disparages him after what she heard about him.
+In Costa Rica, Lisa gets more worried as Kirk tracks the expenses and will split the checks at the end.

-At dinner at the Van Houten vacation home, Homer and Evelyn are unable to converse with their significant others and quickly discover they have a lot in common.
-The next morning, Homer and Evelyn stay at the beach while the rest of the guests shop.
-However, the group comes back to find the two drunk and sunburned, having let in monkeys who have trashed the entire place.
-A furious Marge makes Homer promise to behave for the rest of the trip so she can get the perfect photo of them of their vacation.
+At dinner at the Van Houten vacation home, Homer and Evelyn discover they have much in common.
+The next morning, Homer and Evelyn stay at the beach while the other guests go shopping.
+However, they return to find the two drunk and sunburned.
+Marge makes Homer promise to behave so she can get the perfect photo of them.

-Homer and Marge snap the perfect photo at a waterfall, but the wave from Evelyn splashing knocks the phone into the water.
-At dinner, Patty blames a depressed Marge for making Homer reduce her girlfriend to his level.
-Marge points out how Evelyn ruined everything for her and is a bad influence on Homer because she acts just like him, telling Patty she is "dating a Homer".
-Patty is horrified and abruptly breaks up with Evelyn that night.
+Homer and Marge snap the photo at a waterfall, but a splash from Evelyn knocks the phone into the water.
+At dinner, Patty blames Marge for making Homer reduce her girlfriend to his level.
+Marge says Evelyn ruined everything for her and is a bad influence on Homer because she acts just like him.
+Patty is horrified and breaks up with Evelyn.